skysplat/skysplat.org/content/articles/understanding-3dgs-fundamentals.md

 <!-- more -->

 3D Gaussian Splatting (3DGS) represents a paradigm shift in how we approach real-time rendering of photorealistic 3D scenes.
 This article explores the mathematical foundations and core concepts that make this technology so powerful.

 ## What Makes 3DGS Different?

-Traditional 3D rendering relies on polygonal meshes and complex lighting calculations.
-3DGS takes a fundamentally different approach by representing scenes as collections of 3D Gaussian functions, each describing a small "splat" of color and opacity in 3D space.
+The idea of 3DGS is actually not new, though it has gained in popularity in the last 2 years.

 ### Key Advantages